dissonances/LEPHUCR-half-letter/PROJECT.md

 - [ ] #frontend #release rt2mrc.io/buy-physical-book
 - [ ] #frontend #release lephucr.com/comprar-libro-fisico

 ## First Release: Payments Flows

 - [ ] Set project mail
 - [ ] #marketing LEPHUCR Telegram channel
-- [ ] #videos Make loom explaining problem of doing something real, say that my content is for resented but willing to mature, people not confortable with guilt, addicts or ex-addicts, pragmatical people who want to believe, for workers
 - [ ] #videos [[LEPHUCR-006]] Record a video for each chapter
 - [ ] #frontend Make design more minimalistic
 - [ ] #frontend #feature #release [[lephucr.com]] CTA: Stripe subscription to $5 USD newsletter releases for new versions, GH repo invitation and CTA to contribute